We are all worried about our online privacy these days so we thought we should probably say something about your privacy when using our website.

 In each case your email address is stored securely although not always on our server.
 Newsletter subscriptions could be held on Mailchimp.
 For information on their privacy policies please visit their respective website.

-That said, we can promise you that we will never share your email address with anybody outside the above supplier(s) and our own company Fourth Avenue Jewellery Lounge.
+That said, we can promise you that we will never share your email address with anybody outside of the above supplier(s) and our own company Fourth Avenue Jewellery Lounge.

 Please note that all of these Cookies exist to enable functionality on the website and not for advertising purposes.
 If you do not wish these cookies to be tracked you can disable them in your browser, but this may negatively effect your experience on the site.